-When one is interested in cars, there are two essential parameters, the design and the types of engines.
+When one is interested in cars, there are two essential parameters, the design and the types of engine.
 The aesthetics are indeed very important, we all want to find our car beautiful and appreciate its look.
 Then comes the engines, this set of cylinders and piston connected to the crankshaft which transmits the power from the engine to the wheels via the transmission system (Fuel Combustion).
 This is the heart of the car, it has a bearing on performance, driving pleasure, but also the consumption.
 In-line, flat or V engine. here is a small presentation of the different architectures of car engines.

 - 1 Different Types of Engine

-- 2 1- Internal Combustion Engine
+- 2 1- Internal Combustion Engine (IC Engine)

 - 3 2- External Combustion (E.C) Engine